Our Staff

 Christian education has been a part of my life since preschool and I am so thankful for it!
 I look forward to all the good things God has planned for all the children, families, and staff each and every school year.

-My husband Matt and I have been married for 18 years and have two children.
-Logan is 13 years old and is in 8th grade this year and Gabriel is 11 and is in 6th grade this year.
+My husband Matt and I have been married for 21 years and have two children.
+Logan is 15 years old will be a sophomore in high school this year and Gabriel is 13 and is in 8th grade this year.
 Matt is a web developer for a company in Waukesha.
-In my “spare” time, I enjoy reading, cheering our boys on during their soccer games, and spending time outside.
+In my “spare” time, I enjoy reading and spending time outside.

-Now I look forward to helping the next generation succeed by truly enjoying helping them meet their educational goals, social skills goals, and growing in their Christian faith.
+Now I look forward to helping the next generation succeed by truly enjoying helping them meet their educational goals, expanding their social skills and growing in their Christian faith.

 Hi!
 My name is Lori Ratkovec.
 I am a graduate of Concordia University Wisconsin where I earned a bachelor’s degree in Lutheran Elementary Education and two minors in Spanish and Theology.

-I am incredibly grateful to be a part of the Concordia Lutheran School family!
-Here, God has blessed me with the opportunity to help His children grow in their knowledge and faith!
-In the 1st grade classroom, my goal is for children to grow in their understanding and enhance their skills in reading, writing, mathematics, science, and social studies.
-Most importantly, I hope that my students learn more about the Word of God and all that it teaches us as children of God!
+I am incredibly grateful to be part of the Concordia Lutheran School family!
+Here, God has blessed me with the opportunity to help His children grow in knowledge and faith!
+In the 1 st grade classroom, my goal is for children to grow in their understanding and enhance their skills in reading, writing, mathematics, science, and social studies.
+Most importantly, I hope that my students will learn more about the Word of God and all that it teaches us as children of God!

 I was born and raised in Racine, Wi.
 After my very first organ lesson I remember telling my mom that I was going to be in that exact same room teaching someday.
 At the age of 16 my instructor started giving me my own beginning piano and organ students to teach.
 When she became ill, I was asked to take on her students.
 By 17 years of age, I was in that same exact room teaching 6 days out of the week with a load of 60 students.
 I managed to graduate high school that same year as a junior.
 I have been teaching ever since, 27 years.